ibm-cloud-docs/RegistryImages/ibmcloud-secure-perimeter-health/index-ibmcloud-secure-perimeter-health.md

 ## How it works
 {: #sph_how-it-works}

-To ensure your Secure Perimeter is functioning properly, `ibmcloud-secure-perimeter-health` can scan public or private networks in your {{site.data.keyword.cloud_notm}} infrastructure account and report vulnerabilities.
+To ensure that your Secure Perimeter is functioning properly, `ibmcloud-secure-perimeter-health` can scan public or private networks in your {{site.data.keyword.cloud_notm}} infrastructure account and report vulnerabilities.
 You can use **ibmcloud-secure-perimeter-health** image in two ways:

 - Use `ibmcloud-secure-perimeter-health` as a pod on a Kubernetes cluster within your Secure Perimeter to scan for private network exposures.
 - Use `ibmcloud-secure-perimeter-health` as a stand-alone Docker container on your workstation to scan for public network exposures.